tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client, and the client copies the pending Cipher Spec into the current Cipher Spec.
 The remainder of the client's messages will be encrypted under this Cipher Spec.
-If the server has sent a CertificateRequest message, the client MUST send the Certificate message.
+If the server has sent a CertificateRequest message, the client MUST send the Certificate message, though it may contain zero certificates.
 If the client has sent a certificate, a digitally-signed CertificateVerify message is sent to explicitly verify possession of the private key in the certificate.
 Finally, the client sends the Finished message under the new algorithms, keys, and